lguy/course-microbial-genomics/episodes/msa.Rmd

 ### Renaming sequences

-Look at the accession ids of the fasta sequences: they are not very informative:
+Look at the accession ids of the fasta sequences: they are not very informative.

 ```bash
 grep '>' rpoB.fasta | head -n 5